Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 1. **Asynchronous** — there are no meetings, e-mail or powerpoint presentation.
 Everything happens via *written* communication.
 2. **Transparency** — This written communication is (with exceptions) open for every employee to read, comment and share internally.

-To accomplish this the company uses a [custom version of Wordpress called P2][4] as an internal forum/intranet/task-managment/documentation-tool.
+To accomplish this the company religiously uses a [custom version of Wordpress called P2][4] as an internal forum/intranet/task-managment/documentation-tool.
+The idea is to document *eyverthing*: „[P2 or it didn’t happen.][5]“

 - In conclusion: if a company wants to work as a distributed/hybrid organization in the long run, it might have to rethink its communication infrastructure and adopt one that is:
 	- open for every employee contribute to